 Shall update team rosters, in accordance with USA Hockey, Mid-American Hockey, and PIHL and rules throughout the season as directed by coaches, as players and personnel may change.

-Ways & Means:
+Ways & Means I:

+Each of these enumerated responsibilities can be coordinated with Ways and Means II or volunteer committees as appropriate

-Shall be responsible for ordering of all uniforms and apparel required or optional for each level of team in PRIHA.
-This list of expectations to be available to parent/player at time of tryouts.
-This includes updating optional apparel offered on the website
+Shall be responsible for ordering all uniforms and apparel required or optional for each level of team in PRIHA.
+This list of uniform expectations are to be available to parents/players at time of tryouts.
+Responsibilities also includes maintaining jersey numbers and ensuring there is no player number overlap, ordering coaches supplies, senior jersey order, and updating optional apparel offered on the website

-Shall be responsible for the PRIHA official logo
+Assist in maintaining the PRIHA official logo and team spirit wear store

+Coordinate with Ways and Means II in organizing Yard Signs and Magnet fundraiser.

+Coordinate with Winter Classic Committee fundraiser

+Organize Senior Gifts order.

-Shall chair the Banquet Committee
+Coordinate with Season End Banquet Committee

-Shall chair the senior night committee

-Responsible for maintaining current player lists with jersey numbers.
-Will ensure there is no player number overlap

-School Liaison:

-Shall act as liaison to School District/Athletic Director.

-Will work with the Athletic Directors office and the Athletic trainer to track, collect, record, and report (as required) player submissions of PRSD Sports Physical packets and dates of baseline ImPACT tests (required by PIHL).
-Players are not permitted on the ice without these.
-Will inform coaches of players not fulfilling these requirements.

-Shall work with photographer for individual and team photos.
-Provide pictures for display at the school and rinks.
-Shall furnish all school yearbook pictures

-Shall annually locate and distribute full scholarship information.

-Shall collect required information to submit for and then distribute academic achievement awards, letters and participation certificates

-Shall schedule bus accommodations for any away trips requiring bussing

-Shall, if Senior parents desire to publish, schedule additional photographer needs and arrange for Senior specific photos.
-Shall coordinate with representatives/Managers for school announcements

-Shall coordinate community service activities with teams and communicate activities to school (Presents for Patients, Big/Little Brother/Sister)
+Ways & Means II:

+Each of these enumerated responsibilities can be coordinated with Ways and Means I or volunteer committees as appropriate

+Coordinate with Season Kick-Off Picnic Committee

+Senior Events/Tasks Activities, which may include as an example:

+Senior Spotlights and Printed Senior Recognition Booklet

+Senior Collage-making

+Lockersign-making

+Dad Puck Gifts

+Season-End Banquet Gift Orders

+Coordinate with Senior Dinner and Senior Night Committee

-PIHL REPRESENTATIVE:
+PIHL Representative:

 Shall serve as a governor and represent the Association at the PIHL Board of Governors (BOG) meetings.
 In this role, the PIHL rep will vote on rule changes and league issues representing the PRIHA.
 To this end, the PIHL rep shall inform the Board of upcoming changes prior to “voting” PIHL meetings and vote